Hanwha Solutions

 Hanwha Solutions Corporation (한화솔루션) is a multinational energy services, petrochemical, and real estate development company headquartered in Seoul, South Korea.
 The company is part of the Hanwha Group, a large South Korean business conglomerate.
 Founded in 1965 as Hanwha Chemical, the company was rebranded as Hanwha Solutions in January 2020 when Hanwha Chemical merged with Hanwha Q Cells & Advanced Materials, which itself was formed out of a 2018 merger.
 The company added the Hanwha Galleria and Hanwha City Development real estate companies to its portfolio in April 2021.
+The Galleria division and the Advanced Materials division were spun off.
+The Electronic Materials business, which had remained part of the Advanced Materials division, was also transferred to a subsidiary of the company.

 Businesses

-The company operates its business through five divisions:
+The company operates its business through four divisions: